cwi-dis/cwipc_realsense2/readme.md

 - Mount your cameras in four corners, looking in.
 For capturing people mounting them at a 90 degree angle works best.
 Spacing the cameras about 3 meters apart seems to work.
 But again: other configurations should also work.
 - Add sync cables to the cameras.
-- Build a calibration cross.
-V3 is best, if you build V2 then don't supply the `--crossv3` argument to the commands below.
+- Build a calibration device. _Cross V3_ is best, but there are a number of alternatives:
+	- _Cross V2_ does not have LEDs, and may be easier to build.
+	- _A4 paper_ is even easier, but does not work very well when viewed from the side.
+In `cwipc_util/doc/target-a4.pdf` there is a file you can print double-sided that will help you.

+  You can run `cwipc_calibrate --list` to see all supported calibration devices.
 - Create a working directory and go there:

   ```